-This course in historical studies studies the discussions and debates surrounding the much-contested concept of totalitarianism.
-The course shall explore and compare movements and regimes, such as the National Socialist, the Fascist and the Soviet communist, that aimed to radically transform societies and aspired to rule in a totalizing manner.
-We shall link their histories to those of mass violence and human rights.
-We shall also discuss cultural life under such regimes as well as their aftermath and memory.
-Explicitly drawing on intellectual history, cultural and literary studies as well as legal studies, the course shall address relevant philosophical concerns, most particularly questions in epistemology and ethics.
+This course in history explores the discussions and debates surrounding the much-contested concept of totalitarianism.
+The course starts by evaluating foundational conceptualizations and theories of totalitarianism.
+Then, we shall explore and compare movements and regimes, such as the National Socialist, the Fascist and the Soviet communist, all of which aimed to radically transform societies and aspired to rule in a totalizing manner.
+We shall link their histories to those of genocide, mass violence and human rights.
+Furthermore, we shall study the cultural life under such regimes, as well as their aftermath and memory.
+The course explicitly draws on intellectual history, cultural and literary studies, as well as legal studies, in order to address relevant philosophical concerns, most particularly questions in epistemology and ethics.
 The course closes with analyses of contemporary discussions of the supposed fascist revival and an ongoing case of genocide.